 Mapping capabilities are another feature to consider.
 Most high-quality running watches will map your route for you on the computer after you complete your run.
 Those with more sophisticated GPS functionality can even show when your path went up or downhill, and by how much.

 And finally, size and appearance.
 Some GPS running watches have clearer screens or more comfortable bands than others.
 While features are important, you want to make sure you have a watch that is easy to wear, otherwise, you won’t enjoy taking advantage of those features you paid for.

 GPS running watches offer a lot of features and can really make a great impact on your workout.
 If that is, you know how to use them.
 If you’re going to spend the money on a high-quality watch, you’d better know how to check more than just the time.
 Here are several different ways you can use these watches to get more out of your run.

-If you’re running for distance, a watch with GPS can keep track for you how far you’ve gone.
+If you’re running for a distance, a watch with GPS can keep track of you how far you’ve gone.
 No more measuring out a run or keeping track of mile markers.
 Using a GPS receiver directly in the watch (often in conjunction with a foot-mounted device, as well), a watch can instantly display how far you’ve gone.

 Many runners run for speed.
 Normally, you’d calculate how far you ran and how long it took to determine your average speed.
-But that speed fluctuates depending on incline, how long you’ve been running, etc.
+But that speed fluctuates depending on an incline, how long you’ve been running, etc.

 GPS watches can use GPS information to keep track of how your speed varies across your run.
 Some can even calculate changes in elevation, and therefore give you reports on when you were running uphill, and how that impacted your speed.